Table of contents

 - Paying for a caregiver license (if required)

 - Buying the medical marijuana products

-As every state has its own Medical Marijuana Program, every state has the authority to set not only its own pricing but also how often the cards need to be renewed.
-Some cards are valid for three years (such as in Illinois), some are valid for 90 days (such as in Utah).
-The frequency in which you have to renew your card will impact its cost so bear this in mind.
+As every state has its own medical marijuana program, every state has the authority to set its own pricing and how often the cards need to be renewed.
+Some cards are valid for three years (such as in Illinois), and some are valid for 90 days (such as in Utah).
+The frequency you have to renew your card will impact its cost so bear this in mind.

 There are often several benefits to having a medical marijuana identification card, even in states with legal adult use.
-This includes money saved on taxes, special offers for patients in dispensaries, higher possession & purchase limits and access to a wider variety of products.
+This includes money saved on taxes, special offers for patients in dispensaries, higher possession and purchase limits, and access to a wider variety of products.

 Getting a Medical Marijuana Card for Your Child